YingkunZhou/EdgeTransformerBench/README.md

 # EdgeTransformerPerf (ETBench)

-Edge/mobile CNN+Transformer hybrid CV (computer vision) DNN backbone inference benchmark
+Edge/mobile CNN+Transformer hybrid DNN backbone inference benchmark (currently only for computer vision task)

 we filter the model which satisfy one of the condition below:
 - #params > 15M (for FP32 model > 60M) which is too large for edge/mobile devices.